esuminede/visual_cryptography/README.md

-# secret_sharing
+# visual_cryptographt

-This project python code for visual cryptography.
-First step get an image and convert it to gray scale image with Floyd-Steinberg dithering.
+This project uses Python code for visual cryptography.
+The first step is to get an image and convert it to grayscale with Floyd-Steinberg dithering.
-Second step dithered image split three shares.
-Finally these shares will getting together and reconstruct original image.
+The second step the dithered image split into three shares.
+Finally, these shares will be getting together and reconstructing the original image.